Skip to main content

 For students at a college or university other than UW

-• Please note that this autumn 2023 admission cycle is the FINAL admission cycle to apply for the Electrical Engineering major.
+• Please note that the autumn 2023 admission cycle was the FINAL admission cycle to apply for the Electrical Engineering major.

-• Be sure to confirm you have met the prerequisites for the major you have selected.
+• Be sure to confirm you have met the prerequisites for the major.

 To be eligible to apply, transfer students must meet the admission requirements as laid out below.
 You are strongly encouraged to email UW ECE Advising as soon as possible to make sure credits transfer and that you have completed the prerequisite courses before applying.